skroutz/oauth2-joomla-module/README.md

 ### Installation instructions for VirtueMart 2

+1. Download the latest version of the module from [Releases][releases]
-1. Install Joomla! and VirtueMart
+2. Install Joomla! and VirtueMart
-2. Login to the 'Administration' and install the 'Module'
+3. Login to the 'Administration' and install the 'Module'
     - Select 'Install / Uninstall' from the 'Extensions' menu
     - Click 'Choose file' and select the extension (`mod_skroutzeasy.zip`) from your HDD
     - Upload the file using 'Upload File & Install'

 ![Installing OAuth2 Joomla Module][oauth2-joomla-module-install]

-3. Enable the 'Module'
+4. Enable the 'Module'
     - Select 'Module Manager' from the 'Extensions' menu
     - Select the 'SkroutzEasy' module and press 'Enable'

 ![Enabling OAuth2 Joomla Module][oauth2-joomla-module-enable]

-4. Position the 'Module' (optional)
+5. Position the 'Module' (optional)
     - Optionally you can choose where to position the module using the module edit page in the same way you can edit every Joomla module